Unusual things to do in London: hidden gems and quirky spots

 It’s a traditional, authentic Hindu temple (Mandir), the first one to be built in Europe.

-It’s full name is BAPS Shri Swaminarayan Mandir.
+Its full name is BAPS Shri Swaminarayan Mandir.
 Neasden is just the name of the area in London it’s in.

 The temple was made of marble and stone carved by artisans, and the result is just marvellous.